Home Plays Monologues Conference Overnighters Articles Bio Resume Press Gallery Links Contact

 · My plays, with synopses, production histories, audition monologues, and script samples.

-· The production history of the Alaska Overnighters, which I have produced for the past seven years in Anchorage.
+· The production history of the Alaska Overnighters, which I have produced since 2002 in Anchorage and other Alaskan communities.

-· The Last Frontier Theatre Conference, and my long association with it.
+· The Last Frontier Theatre Conference, and my history with the event.

 · Articles and essays.